Important information on security check procedures and prohibited items.

 You can help reduce waits for those behind you by leaving small items such as keys, cell phones, coins and travel documents in your coat or jacket.
 You do not have to remove your jewelry, watch or glasses.
-You must pass through a metal detector while your bags and outerwear are x-rayed.
+You must pass through a security scanner or metal detector while your bags and outerwear are x-rayed.

 If you have a heart pacemaker, shunt, or catheter (e.g. for hydrocephalus) or a cochlear implant, please tell a member of the security staff before passing through the metal detector.

 Information for passengers departing from Terminal 1, Concourse C and Terminal 2: